deeppavlov/chatsky-llm-autoconfig/docs/source/userguides/generate_graphs.rst

+:tutorial_name: pipeline_usage/pipeline_example.ipynb

-Using Dialog2Graph algorithms
+Learn how to use Dialog2Graph algorithms
 =============================

-This guide demonstrates usage of ``dialog2graph`` dialog graph generation algorithms.
+This guide demonstrates usage of dialog graph generation algorithms in ``dialog2graph``.
 The following example shows how to use the particular algorithm that generates graph from the set of dialogs.
 It leverages both Embedding and LLM models.
 Also we dive into details of :py:class:`~dialog2graph.pipelines.model_storage.ModelStorage` usage.